How much do Medical Expert Witnesses Earn? What can you charge?

 - Corrections.
 Your medical work with incarcerated individuals can come up with med-legal application.
 E.g. someone in jail awaiting trial is treated by you.
 You are later asked to testify including at sentencing or, after time served you may be present at a Probation Hearing.
 Forensic Psychiatrists, forensic psychologists, GPs and other healthcare providers may work in the corrections system in a salaried capacity.
 They are not a privately retained expert witness.

-- How easy it is to reach you*
+- It’s easy to reach you (phone #, email)*

-- Your area of expertise (supply, demand > legal allegations)
+- Your area of expertise is explained in the legal application.

 - The number of inquiries you receive from attorneys